riva211/OpalLanding/README.md

 # React + Vite

+To run teh application jsut write Npm i to install alll the packages and to run just write npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: